I have got huge respect for the noise the Irish fans make, says Jamie George

 “I’m very happy for Luke because he’s had a tough run with injuries but he showed how good he was when we played Exeter down there recently.

-“I'm very much of a mindset around how I can get better and if I can keep doing that and keep showing (England head coach) that I'm desperate and hungry to keep improving, I'll be in the best place to keep that jersey.”
+“I’m very much of a mindset around how I can get better and if I can keep doing that and keep showing (England head coach) Eddie Jones that I’m desperate and hungry to keep improving, I’ll be in the best place to keep that jersey.”

 While England will be George’s focus over the next two months, Saracens are again in position to push for Europe and domestic silverware.